AABoyles/LessWrong-Portable/README.md

 As separate rationale, [Scott Alexander's Codex](https://www.lesserwrong.com/codex) is open for reading now that the site is [in open beta](http://lesswrong.com/lw/pfl/lw_20_open_beta_live/).
 Not that all this content wasn't [available elsewhere](https://nothingismere.com/2015/09/12/library-of-scott-alexandria/) before, but this is the most intentional linearly-organized collection of his best writings I've seen.
 I want to read it, and as I read most things, I want to do it on my ebook reader.

 However, I realized that (with a tiny bit of refactoring) this is flexible enough to work on content outside of LW2.
-To demonstrate this, I used it to assemble David Pearce's [Hedonistic Imperative](https://www.hedweb.com/hedethic//tabconhi.htm).
-The formatting of [the output](https://github.com/AABoyles/LessWrong-Portable/raw/master/output/HedonisticImperative.epub) is a bit dirty, but the text is loud-and-clear.

 ## Where are the Ebook files?